Hacienda of Hope

 It wasn’t long before facilities for the school became the most urgent concern.
 God’s providence was clearly leading us to serve a broader audience of children.
 The first students met in a converted dairy barn.
-They have since expanded to accommodate easily the nearly 200 students it now serves.
-During 2013, we experienced the transition of HoH and school directors.
-Justin and Juana Reeger direct the HoH children’s home.
-Jake and Tanya Wilson lead the School of Hope.
+They have since expanded to accommodate easily the nearly 250 students it now serves.
+During 2013, we experienced the transition of HoH leadership.
+Justin and Juana Reeger currently direct the overall HoH mission with Marco Cordova and his wife, Julie, leading the school.

 The Hacienda of Hope is adjacent to Camp Bellevue, an outreach to children sponsored by the Bellevue Church of Christ in Bellevue, Washington.
 We anticipate greater synergies in the years to come as all these projects come together to serve children in the name of Jesus Christ.